SymfonyCasts/deep-symfony-dive/sfcasts/http-kernel/controller-attribute.md

-# Controller Attribute
+# The Magic `_controller` Attribute

-Coming soon...

-Now that we've learned so much about the request and the response process, let's start seeing what kind of cool things we can do with this knowledge.
-So I'm going to close up everything except for `index.php` in `HttpKernel`.
-So my first kind of challenge is how could we, for example, from a listener, change the controller for a page.
-And actually there's a few different obvious ways to do this.
-We know that, uh, after the controllers determined Symfony dispatches that `ControllerEvent`, and this actually has a `setController()` method on it, so you can override it by adding listen to that event.
-You can do the same thing down here with `ControllerArgumentsEvent`.
-So that's really cool.
-Or you can do it in a different way.
-Let me close up my tree here.
-It's getting a little huge and let's go into our `UserAgentSubscriber`.
-Remember when Symfony determines the controller instead of controller resolver, it does that by looking at the `_controller` value of the request attributes.

-So if for some reason we wanted to completely replace the controller from any listener, we can do it right here. `$request->attributes->set('_controller'...`.
-And let's set it to a anonymous function cause yeah, that's totally possible.
-Inside I'll say return new `Response()`.
-We'll say I just took over the controller and just like that on any page, this 404 page or actually the real page or the homepage, I clicked back of the home page.
-We just took over the controller for everything.
-We can even do the same argument stuff as before.
-So I could put eight `$slug` argument here.
-I'll actually say `$slug = null` and I'll `dd($slug)`.
-So on the article page, this is going to work because there's a slug wild card.
-So that an on page, it's no uh, but because I made it equal, no, I made it optional.
-It doesn't give me an error.

-So as far as the `RouterListener` concerned, it's actually opening back, open up, back up, `RouterListener.php`.
-If you look at, it's `onKernelRequest()`, it normally runs the routing and the routing figures out that _`controller` and it sets it on the request attributes.
-But if you look down here on `getSubscribedEvents()` `onKernelRequest()` as a priority of 32 our subscriber has not specified a priority, which means this priority zero.
-So the router listener actually running first right now and it's executing routing and setting the `_controller` attributes and then we're actually overriding that value inside of our listener.
-But even if we changed the order, even if we made ours a higher priority, this would still work.
-And the reason is that at the top of router listener on current request, one of the first thing that it does is it checks to see has something else already set the `_controller`.
-If it has routing is already done and it does nothing.
-So the order here actually doesn't matter.

-And this is how `ErrorListener` worked so far.
-I'm going to go back shift shift, go back to `ErrorListener.php`.
-If you remember here, it actually duplicated the request.
-So this is `onKernelException`.
-It duplicated the requests, which is a fancy way of basically saying it graded a new request object where it set the `_controller` to the `ErrorController`.
-And then it sent that entire thing back through `$kernel->handle()`, which means before any of the listeners are run on this spot here, the `_controller` was already set.
-So the router listener is actually called on this request too.
-But when that happens, the `_controller`, um, already has a value back to, we can see this here.
-If I

-dumped

-well, that's actually a `dump($request)`.
-Their attributes, `ErrorController` instead of here,

-if I go over here and go to a four Oh four page, so I'll go back to `/news/foo`.
-You're going to see this is executed twice.
-Oh, I still have my `dd()` in there.
-Let's actually go and comment out.
-Our controller stays out of the way.
-They're gonna refresh again.
-And you can see down here in the Webby, but to bar it actually printed out twice.
-The first time is the first time they ride around through.
-And this second time is actually when the, uh, this second request from `ErrorListener` was being thrown inside of there.
-And the router lists are now returned that it has the controller we're actually seeing is sub requests.
-And action, which is something we're gonna talk about later, but you can actually see Stephanie handling two requests at once.
-We'll come back to that a little later.
-Right now I want to do more with messing around with the controller arguments or move this `dump()`.
+Now that we've been stuffed full of knowledge about the request-response process, let's see what kind of trouble we can get into.
+Uh, I mean, let's do some cool and productive things with all this new info!

+## Overriding the Controller from a Listener?

+Close all the files except for `index.php` and `HttpKernel`.
+Here's my first challenge for us: could we - from some event listener - change the *controller* for the page?

+Hint: in Symfony, the answer to "can I do X" is *always* yes.
+In this case, it's not only possible, there are *multiple* ways to do this.

+For example, when `HttpKernel` dispatches the `kernel.controller` event, it passes each listener a `ControllerEvent` object.
+That class has a `setController()` method.
+Simple enough!
+We can override the controller by adding a listener to that event.
+Heck, you  can do the same thing down here with the `kernel.controller_arguments` event.

+## Overriding the Controller on kernel.request?

+So... that was too easy.
+I'll close up my directory tree... and then open our `UserAgentSubscriber`.
+Here's my harder challenge: how could we override the controller from *here*: from a listener to the `kernel.request` event.
+In this case, there is no `setController()` method.

+## Callback Controller with `_controller`

+The trick is to remember how the controller resolver works: it starts by fetching the `_controller` value from the `$request->attributes`.
+So if, for *some* reason, we wanted to completely replace the controller, we can do it right here:
+`$request->attributes->set('_controller', ...`.
+For fun, let's set this to an anonymous function... cause yea!
+That's allowed!
+Inside, return a `new Response()` with:

+> I just took over the controller

+Will it work?
+Refresh *any* page.
+Yep!
+We see our message here, on the homepage and *everywhere* else.
+And our normal controller tricks work just fine too: add a `$slug` argument... but give it a default value and then `dd($slug)`.
+On the article show page... this works thanks to the `{slug}` wildcard.
+On the homepage, its `null` because that wildcard doesn't exist, but I gave it a default value.

+## RouterListener Skips when `_controller` is Set

+Open up `RouterListener.php`  one more time and find its `onKernelRequest()` method.
+*This* method is *normally* responsible for executing the routing and setting the `_controller` key onto the request attributes.
+But back down at `getSubscribedEvents()`.
+Ah - the `kernel.request` listener has a priority of 32.
+We didn't give our subscriber a priority, which means that it has a priority of 0.
+This means that `RouterListener` is called *before* our subscriber.

+Here's what's happening: `RouterListener` is called first and it *is* executing the routing and setting an `_controller` key on the request attributes. *Then* *our* listener is called and we're *overriding* that value.

+So... if we *reversed* the order - made *our* listener be called first - our little `_controller` hack wouldn't work, right?
+Because `RouterListener` would override *our* value.

+Actually, no. At the top of `onKernelRequest()`, one of the *first* things it does is check to see if something else has *already* set the `_controller` attribute.
+If it has, it does nothing: something *else* is controlling the routing process.
+In reality, no matter *how* early the `_controller` attribute is set, it will *always* win over `RouterListener`.

+## Peaking at our First Sub-Request

+Why is that important?
+Because *this* explains how `ErrorListener` was able to execute the `ErrorController`.
+Open up `ErrorListener.php`.
+Remember: to execute `ErrorController` this *duplicated* the request.
+But it didn't create an exact
+copy: it overrode the attributes in order to set `_controller` to `error_controller`.
+Then it sent that new `Request` back through through the *entire* `$kernel->handle()` process!
+This means that before *any* listeners were executed during that second trip through `HttpKernel::handle()`, the `_controller` attribute was already set.

+So in reality, on an error page, `RouterListener` is called *two* times: once for the main request when it does its job normally, and *again* for the "sub request".
+That second time, because the `_controller` attribute is already set, it does nothing.

+In fact, let's see this.
+Before the if, `dump($request->attributes->has('_controller'))`.
+Then, in your browser, go back to a 404 and try it.
+Ah, boo!
+This hit the `die` statement in our fake controller, I didn't mean to do that.
+In `UserAgentSubscriber`, comment-out our controller hack so we can see the whole process.

+Ok, try it again.
+Hello 404 page!
+Hover over the target icon on the web debug toolbar.
+Yes!
+2 dumps from `RouterListener`: `false` the first time it's called, the second time it's called - which is due to the code in `ErrorListener` - it dumps `true` because that `Request` *does* already have an `_controller` attribute.

+This second request is called a sub-request... but more on that topic later.
+Remove the `dump()` call.

+Let's see what other ways we can hack into Symfony, like by adding *new* things that can be used as controller arguments.
+That's next.